Ritesh001-Git/git-cheat-sheet/README.md

 ```
 - To stage the file, ready for commit
 - To stage all changed files, ready for commit
+- To commit all staged files to the versioned history
+- To commit all your tracked files to the versioned history

 ## 5) Branch & Merge (Isolate Work and Integrate)